Keeping Remote Workers HIPAA Compliant

 Securing Devices and Accessibility

-Your next step will cover devices and remote access.
+Your next step for keeping remote workers HIPAA compliant will cover devices and remote access.
 It’s important to make sure all devices are secured, and simple cybersecurity best practices are followed to stay HIPAA compliant when working from home.

 These policies will cover: